Martinson1252/React.js_Image_Gallery/README.md

 # React.js image gallery

 An app created in `React.js` and `Tailwind.js`.
+The app allows to search for images and show them as image gallery.
 It establishes connection using API key and collects images from [Pexels](https://www.pexels.com/pl-pl/).